EFL - ESL activities and games to teach questions about time

 Student A: What time do you go to school?

-We switch tracks to the third person for this activity.
-Draw a table on the board with the headings activity, day, and time.
-Add the events below and fill in the days and times randomly, add ranges if you think the class is strong enough:
+To begin, draw a table on the board with the headings activity, day, and time.
+Then add the events below and randomly fill in the days and times.
+Add durations if you feel the class is comfortable with the topic.

 Justin Bieber concert